-Director of Undergraduate Studies and Senior Lecturer in the History of Christianity in the Divinity School; Associate Faculty in the Department of History
+Senior Lecturer in the History of Christianity and Director of Undergraduate Studies; Associate Faculty in the Department of History

 MSL (Pontifical Institute of Mediaeval Studies)

 Lucy Pick is a historian of medieval religious thought and practice with a particular interest in the relationships between gender, sexuality, power, and religion in the medieval world.
 Her book, Her Father’s Daughter: Gender, Power, and Religion in the Early Spanish Kingdoms, is forthcoming from Cornell University Press in Autumn 2017.
 In it, she considers a group of royal women, daughters of kings consecrated to religion, for what their lives reveal about structures of power and the roles of gender and religion within the early Iberian kingdoms.
 She examines these women as privileged members of networks of power because of their religious role in the kingdom, using liturgy, art, manuscripts, architecture, documentary texts, historical narratives, saints’ lives, theological treatises, and epigraphy.